TJurijs/sap-rpt-1-oss/README.md

 5. **Stop the playground**
    Press `Ctrl+C` in the same terminal.
 The script cleans up the background backend process automatically.

-## sap-rpt-1-oss Snapshot
+## sap-rpt-1-oss Package

-- On first launch, `scripts/dev.sh` downloads and unpacks the `sap-rpt-1-oss` repository into a plain directory (`./sap-rpt-1-oss/`) so it can be installed in editable mode without creating a nested Git repo.
-Subsequent runs reuse the folder.
-- The directory is listed in `.gitignore`; remove it manually if you need to refresh or switch branches.
-- Override the download source by setting `SAP_RPT_SOURCE_URL` (for example, to point at a specific commit tarball) before running the script.
+- The `sap-rpt-1-oss` library is vendored directly in this repository at `./sap-rpt-1-oss/`.
+- It is installed in editable mode automatically by `scripts/dev.sh`.
-- The backend uses the local snapshot when instantiating estimators; no additional installation is required after the script finishes.
+- The backend uses this local package when instantiating estimators.

 ## Working with Datasets